calebjmatthews/endless-desert/concept.md

 ## Kingdoms:
   ### North
     - Relatively safe traveling before sea, where many travelers come from.
-A huge Egypt-inspired kingdom (Alabaster) obsessed with the afterlife, govered by the five faction pharoate: Tourmaline Jewelers, Sandstone Edificers, Wet-Wax Chandlers, Cochineal Scribes, and Keepers of the Hanging Gardens.
+A huge Arabian kingdom (Alabaster) govered by the five faction sultanate: Tourmaline Jewelers (Sultanate of Gems), Sandstone Edificers (Sultanate of Pillars), Wet-Wax Chandlers (Sultanate of Candles), Cochineal Scribes (Sultanate of Scrolls), and Keepers of the Hanging Gardens (Sultanate of Vines).
     - God of detroying creation: wild, rebirth-from-death.
 Burying beetle that inters itself and is reborn from the tomb.
     - Trading partners: Tourmaline Jewelers, Sandstone Edificers, Wet-Wax Chandlers, Cochineal Scribes, and Keepers of the Hanging Gardens
-    - People: You, Samannoud, Kubra (Tourmaline), Asyut (Sandstone)
+    - People: You (Gardens), Samannoud (Gardens), Kubra (Tourmaline), Najran (Tourmaline), Asyut (Sandstone)
   ### East
     - Salt flats?
 Large, extant China-inspired kingdom (Spring-Autumn Kingdom) with heavy bureaucracy and centers of learning.
     - God of branching creation: bountiful, many-from-one.
 Tarantula whose exuvia embody one trait and continue living.